newrelic/newrelic-quickstarts/README.md

 3. Copy the `_template` directory and its content to a new directory within the root folder.
 Choose a name which identifies the purpose of your pack, such as `rabbitmq`, `apm-errors`, `sre`, or `aws-s3`

-4. If you like inside your newly created directory you will find multiple folders `dashboards`, `alerts`, `flex`, `synthetics`.
-Each of these folders contain examples that you can use to add your own.
-If you don't anything to add to a specific folder, you can just delete it.
-For example, if you don't have alerts, delete the `alert` folder in your directory.
+4. In your new directory, you'll find the following folders: `dashboards`, `alerts`, `flex`, and `synthetics`.
+Each folder contains a template that you can use to create entities for your Observability pack.

 Lets say you want to add some dashboards to your pack.
 First export your dashboard using the `Copy JSON to clipboard` functionality in the dashboard UI and save it as a file `[name].json` in the `dashboards` directory.
 You can use any name to replace `[name`] and you can also add multiple json files.
 Next create a screenshot of your dashboard and add it to `dashboards` directory, and give it the same name as your dashboard json file.